Yar Kravtsov

 COPY . .

-If the next layer installs dependencies, then your README, tests, docs, and local scripts now all decide whether dependencies must be installed again.
+If the next layer installs dependencies, your README, tests, docs, local scripts, and random editor files can all decide whether dependencies must be installed again.

 That is usually wrong.